Bedrooms: 4 doubles, 1 twin/double, 1 twin plus a further self contained double in a recently converted cottage called 'Le Petit Nid'

 Château Marcoux lies 2 kms north east of the 'bastide' village of Beauville which has useful shops and a small hotel/restaurant serving excellent local food.
 There's a Tourist Office in the village which provides much useful information.
 The House Manual details a number or local restaurants in various price categories, shops, markets (and the day/s on which each takes place), picnic spots, antique/bric-a-brac emporia, fairs/festivals, museums, medieval castles, ecclesiastical buildings of all kinds and other cultural activities, as well as the marvellous walks in the vicinity.
 A large-scale wall map covering an area within 30 to 40 minutes' drive of Marcoux pinpoints many of these, and tenants are invited to add extra pins and to leave notes/brochures about new discoveries.

-- Patricia Villeneuve, the housekeeper and cleaner, is employed by the owner for 3 hours per day on 3 days per week.
+- A housekeeper and cleaner is employed by the owner for 3 hours per day on 3 days per week.
 She should be paid direct by tenants at Euros 12 per hour for any agreed additional hours of work.

 - As long as sufficient notice is given, a baby-sitter, a part-time cook and/or a driver can probably also be provided.
 His/her/their wage will be the tenants' responsibility, and will be ascertained prior to the commencement of the tenancy.